Love ‘Em and Leave ‘Em

 Then we add to our blower, gas and antihistamine bill by paying even more money for our municipalities to come around in gas-eating trucks to suck up the leaves and haul them away.

 When the wind blows before the truck comes, the leaves blow over the street, where they become a driving hazard in wet weather.
-I have a neighbor who almost lost her life in a leaf-skid accident.

 Then there’s leaf-caused car fires.
 I remember the late Camp Hill Borough Manager Andy Janssen telling me about the many fires that happen every fall when people park over curbside leaf piles and set the dry leaves on fire with their hot engines.